 By tapping/clicking on “Edit”, you can:

-- Add new data points by tapping/clicking on “+ Add” and selecting the available data points of interest;
+Add new data points by clicking on “+ Add” and selecting the available data points of interest;

-- Delete a data point by tapping/clicking on the trash icon, and;
+Delete a data point by clicking on the X icon, and;

 The Well One mobile app (iPhone, Android) consumes battery power.
 Battery consumption varies from smartphone to smartphone and depends on how many other applications, programs and services are being used at the same time.

 On average, Well One uses a similar amount of power to any other application.
 Please note that continued use of GPS location services running in the background of your smartphone can decrease battery life.
 Make sure you stop tracking a fitness activity once you have completed it!

 We recommend that you charge your smartphone every night and that you close any applications and services that run in parallel that you are not using.

 STEP 1 Download the Well One app

 Scan the QR code in your invitation email to download the app or search for ‘Well One’ within your Apple app store or via Android’s Google Play.